COQUITLAM METRO-FORD ADAPTIVE SOCCER PROGRAM - FALL 2019

-CMFSC is excited to announce our partnership with Unique Get Together Society to offer an adaptive soccer program.
-UGTS, led by founder and CEO Debra Abraham, is an organization that offers services and support to any child regardless of their ability and personal care.
-In collaboration with the UGTS team, we are hoping to provide children with tools to strengthen their physical literacy, well-being and love for soccer.
+CMFSC is pleased to offer an adaptive soccer program.
+We are hoping to provide children with tools to strengthen their physical literacy, well-being and love for soccer.
 The program is offered to girls and boys, ages 6-13 and is suitable for all individuals who may not have ability to play in mainstream soccer.
 All youth with special abilities are welcomed to participate.

 The program will encompass opportunities to: